mlz-ictrl/nicos/doc/source/deviceapi.rst

    .. rubric:: Parameters

-   .. parameter:: abslimits : number tuple, mandatory
+   .. parameter:: abslimits : number 2-tuple, mandatory

       Absolute minimum and maximum values for the device to move to, as a tuple.
       This parameter cannot be set after creation of the device and must be given in the setup configuration.

-   .. parameter:: userlimits : number tuple, optional
+   .. parameter:: userlimits : number 2-tuple, optional

       Minimum and maximum value for the device to move to.
 This parameter can be set after creation, but not outside the ``abslimits``.